SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

 All the combinations of [operator-cluster-species-patch] correspond to different tasks that can be run in parallel.

-As some tasks depend on other tasks, the dependency graph is provided to OpenMP so that the tasks are dynamically assigned to OpenMP threads, in the correct order (preventing race conditions).
-This is described in [Massimo2022]_.

 .. _Cluster_definition_doc:

 .. figure:: _static/Cluster_definition_doc.png